soulwing/fluent-jdbc/README.md

 The JDBC API is designed such that almost every method throws the checked `SQLException` type.
 As observed by others, this isn't very useful, since in many circumstances it isn't feasible to recover from an `SQLException`.
-All components of `SQLTemplate` are designed to wrap `SQLException` in an unchecked `SQLRuntimeException`.
+All components of Fluent JDBC are designed to wrap `SQLException` in an unchecked `SQLRuntimeException`.

 Interface methods that your code implements are designed to throw `SQLException` so that you don't have to worry about catching it and rethrowing it.
 For example, in our demo `RowMapper` we invoked several methods of the `java.sql.ResultSet` interface each of which throws `SQLException`.
-When `SQLTemplate` invokes our row mapper, it will take care of catching and rethrowing any `SQLException` that occurs.
+When Fluent JDBC invokes our row mapper, it will take care of catching and rethrowing any `SQLException` that occurs.

 No effort is made to translate SQL exceptions into more meaningful exception